fsantanna-no/ce0-old/README.md

 ```
 type rec List {         -- a list is either empty ($List) or
-    Item: (_int,List)   -- an item that holds a number and a sublist
+    Item: (Int,List)    -- an item that holds a number and a sublist
 }

 var l: List = Item (1, Item (2,$List))   -- list `1 -> 2 -> null`